kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 The internet was a hot topic.
 From its first setting up until now we have used and abused it, spit on it and worshipped it.
 Bla bla bla, we are all so connected at this moment and so used to the internet being everywhere that we don’t know better.
 I think it has become time to see what our first dreams of the network were, and which it has fulfilled.
 I don’t want to consider life without internet as different than life with internet, BUT the difference should become clear from the cases that I will look at.

 By this time, people are depending on the network for life.
-It is the newest layer of infrastructure that became a necessity after the sewer and the roads we use.
+It is the newest layer of infrastructure that became a necessity as essential as the sewer and the roads we use.

 The human is submerged into, entangled in the wires.
-The big companies of the tech industry are banking heavily on Artificial Intelligence and
+The big companies of the tech industry are banking heavily on Artificial Intelligence and disrutive tactics.

 What happened?
 Graphic Design and arts started to use the commercial services and softwares to make their results.